spawnmarvel/azure-functions/README.md

 * etc
 https://learn.microsoft.com/en-us/samples/browse/?products=azure-functions&languages=python

-## How to steps as an example with CoinWorker Http trigger (Queue operations)
+## How to steps as an example with CoinWorker Http trigger (Queue operations) and Firi API

 * API for data, https://developers.firi.com
 * Create an rg and add an azure function